Missouri Woman’s Confidence Destroyed When A Botched Microblading Procedure Left Her With Four Eyebrows

 Microblading has become a popular procedure for women and men who want to tame their eyebrows.
 The painful process involves tattooing a person’s eyebrows on in the shape and thickness they desire.
-Jami Ledbetter is a Missouri mom of three who decided to go to a licensed technician to try out the procedure for herself in hopes of achieving a fuller brow.
+Jami Ledbetter is a Missouri mom-of-three who decided to go to a licensed technician to try out the procedure for herself in hopes of achieving a fuller brow.

 The results were disastrous.
 The technician botched the procedure leaving Jami with four eyebrows.
 Since the incident, Jami has shared a photo of her botched brows to raise awareness about the potential risks of the procedure.
 The photo has since gone viral, according to WRAL News.

 Five months ago, Jami went to a technician who claimed to be certified to do the microblading procedure.
 Somehow, the tattooed eyebrows ended up far above Jami’s real eyebrows, leaving her with a startling appearance.
 While she can laugh about what happened now, she certainly didn’t think it was funny when the incident occurred.
 Her confidence was low and she even lost her boyfriend following the accident.
 The botched brows were so pronounced that she couldn’t cover them with makeup.